jonrau1/ElectricEye/README.md

 Multi-Account and Multi-Region operations are supported by the CLI options to supply a remote AWS Account and Role Name and/or AWS Region to dynamically created Boto3 Sessions with `AssumeRole` credentials but also retaining the original credentials to allow access to local AWS-native datastores for storing all of this information.
 To avoid throttling API responses, ElectricEye uses a locally developed caching mechanism which pulls required asset data at most once per Auditor and assesses the data in-memory.
 The cache is purged when not needed leading to lower CPU, memory, and network consumption.

-As of April 2023 ElectricEye has multi-Region support for GCP Projects offering basic CSPM and EASM capabilities for popular GCP services with more planned as well as eventual support for Azure and SaaS Security Posture Management (SSPM) capabiltiies for M365, Workday, GitHub, and more.
+As of April 2023 ElectricEye supports the following CSPM, EASM, and SSPM capabilities.
+More SaaS Providers and CSPs as well as expanded service & capability coverage is under development.
+- **CSPM**: AWS, GCP
+- **SSPM**: Servicenow
+- **EASM**: AWS, GCP

 ## How do I use this :thinking: :thinking: ??